foundry-rs/book/src/forge/differential-ffi-testing.md

 An address has previously been written to `address.txt`, and we read it in using the FFI cheatcode.
 This data can now be used throughout your test contract.

 ### Example: Differential Testing Merkle Tree Implementations
 [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) are a cryptographic commitment scheme frequently used in blockchain applications.
 Their popularity has led to a number of different implementations of Merkle Tree generators, provers, and verifiers.
-Merkle roots and proofs are often generated using a language like Javascript or Python, while proof verification usually occurs on-chain in Solidity.
+Merkle roots and proofs are often generated using a language like JavaScript or Python, while proof verification usually occurs on-chain in Solidity.

 [Murky](https://github.com/dmfxyz/murky) is a complete implementation of Merkle roots, proofs, and verification in Solidity.
 Its test suite includes differential tests against OpenZeppelin's Merkle proof library, as well as root generation tests against a reference JavaScript implementation.
 These tests are powered by Foundry's fuzzing and `ffi` capabilities.